-This raspberry, almond and coconut bliss ball recipe is so easy to make.
-They only need five ingredients and take just five minutes to make.
-My kids absolutely love them and feel like they're getting a real treat.
+These beautifully pink raspberry bliss balls are really easy to make needing just five ingredients - raspberries, coconut, almonds, dates and oats.
+My kids love them and feel like they're getting a real treat.
 I'm happy too because I know they're full of healthy, natural ingredients.

 - apricot energy balls